Columbia University Business Scholars (CUBS) Program

 Research Projects

 Selected students are matched with faculty members and Phd students from the Business School’s academic divisions: Accounting; Decision, Risk, & Operations; Economics; Finance; Management; or Marketing.
-Students are hired to work 5 hours per week (typically in two 2-3 hour in-person shifts) in the BRL but can work more depending on projects’ needs.
+Students are hired to work 5 hours per week, including a 2.5 hour on-site at Kravis Hall but can work more depending on projects’ needs.

 Learning and Community Building